BenBurgessLimerick/DGBench/README.md

 | M3 Nut | | 4 | |

 #### Printed Parts

+All parts were printed in PLA with 20% infill.

 | Part Name | Quantity | File Name |
 | ---- | ---- | ---- |
 | Motor Mount Left | 1 | |